philc/book-notes/business/7 powers - hamilton helmer.md

     They observe the upstart's new model and ask, 'Am I better off staying the course, or adopting the new model?'
 Counter-Positioning applies to the subset of cases in which the expected damage to the existing business elicits a 'no' answer from the incumbent.
 The Barrier, simply put, is collateral damage.
-In the Vanguard case, Fidelity looked at their highly attractive active management franchise and concluded that the new passive funds' more modest returns would likely fail to offset the damage done by a migration from their flagship products."
+In the Vanguard case, Fidelity looked at their highly attractive asset management franchise and concluded that the new passive funds' more modest returns would likely fail to offset the damage done by a migration from their flagship products."
 * Note that some tech revolutions just change the landscape, and the incumbent has no ability to compete and obtain power in the new landscape.
 This is not a case of Counter-Positioning.
   * Example: Kodak and digital cameras.
-They were a film company had no competency in digital.
+They were a film company and had no competency in digital.
 * Why don't incumbents suffer the collateral damage?
   * In retrospect, it may have made sense for the incumbent to suffer the collateral damage and adopt the new approach, but new strategies are often high uncertainty, and so it's not